ctjacobs/pyqso/docs/source/introduction.rst

 Many amateur radio operators choose to store all the contacts they ever make in a single *logbook*, whereas others keep a separate logbook for each year, for example.
-Each logbook may be divided up to form multiple distinct *logs*, perhaps one for casual repeater contacts and another for DX'ing.
+Each logbook may be divided up to form multiple distinct *logs*, perhaps one for casual repeater contacts, another for satellite contacts, and another for DX'ing.
 Finally, each log can contain multiple *records*.
 PyQSO is based around this three-tier model for data storage, going from logbooks at the top to individual records at the bottom.